Clinical Evidence and Research Support LinQ Posterior SI Joint Fusion as:

 Lateral Salvage Study: Salvage of Failed Lateral SIJ Devices with LinQ

-A total of 7 patients who had undergone lateral SIJ fusion were included in the study and underwent posterior SIJ fusion.
-We were able to show significant reductions in pain scores and opioid consumption, which suggests that minimally invasive posterior SIJ fusion using LinQ may be a viable treatment option to salvage pain relief in those with failed lateral SIJ devices.
+The study includes a total of 7 patients who underwent LinQ posterior SIJ fusion who had previously undergone lateral SIJ fusion.
+Results showed significant reductions in pain scores and opioid consumption, which suggests that the LinQ procedure may be a viable treatment option to salvage pain relief in those with failed lateral SIJ fusion devices.
 The mean patient-reported pain improvement following posterior fusion was 80%, with an average follow-up time of 10 months.
 Median morphine milliequivalents were 20 pre-procedure and 0 post-procedure.

 LinQ Biomechanics Study

-Our novel posterior approach presents a multifaceted mechanism for stabilizing the joint: first, by the reduction of the total range of motion in all planes of motion; second, by shifting the centers of the instantaneous axis of rotation towards the implant’s location in the predominant plane of motion, ensuring little to no motion at the implantation site, thus promoting fusion in this region.
+The LinQ procedure by PainTEQ provides a multifaceted mechanism for stabilizing the SI joint.
+First, by the reduction of the total range of motion in all planes of motion; second, by shifting the centers of the instantaneous axis of rotation towards the implant’s location in the predominant plane of motion.
+This combination minimizes movement at the implantation site, fostering osteointegration and fusion in the area.

 Post-operative Management